mpaguilar/resume_writer/docstrings_parser.md

 ---
 ## method: `Personal.expected_blocks() -> dict[str, str]`

-Return the expected blocks.
+Return the expected block names for parsing personal information.

 Args:
     None

 Returns:
-    A dictionary mapping block names (as strings) to their corresponding attribute names in the Personal class.
+    A dictionary mapping block names (e.g., "contact information") to their corresponding attribute names in the Personal class.

 Notes:
     1. The returned dictionary defines the expected block names in the input data for Personal.